Nine Ways a DUI Can Destroy Your Career

 There is no doubt that being arrested for a DUI can ruin your life.

 While losing your career is just one potential consequence, it is a very real possibility.
-Here are nine ways being charged with a DUI can destroy your career.
+Here are nine ways being charged with a DUI in Vista can destroy your career.

 - A suspended license: After being arrested for a DUI, your driver’s license will be suspended.
 The consequences of this are obvious if you drive for a living; but this can affect your job even if you do not have to drive while actually on the job.
 You will still need to get to work, and if you commute this will have a serious impact.
 The expense of taking a taxi or hiring a private driver is too exhaustive for most people, and taking public transportation can be unreliable.
 Your driver’s license might be essential to your job and if that is the case, your career can take a hit.